-Landec's research and development expenses consist primarily of expenses involved in product development and commercialization initiatives.
-Research and development efforts at Apio are focused on the Company's proprietary BreatheWay membranes used for packaging produce, with recent focus on extending the shelf life of bananas and other shelf-life sensitive vegetables and fruit.
-In the HA business, the research and development efforts are focused on new products and applications for HA-based biomaterials.
-In Corporate, the research and development efforts are focused on uses for the proprietary Intelimer polymers outside of food and HA.
+Landec's research and development consists primarily of product development and commercialization initiatives.
+Research and development efforts at Apio are focused on the Company's proprietary BreatheWay membranes used for packaging produce, with recent focus on extending the shelf-life of sensitive vegetables and fruit.
+In the Lifecore business, the research and development efforts are focused on new products and applications for HA-based biomaterials.
+For Corporate, the research and development efforts are focused on uses for our proprietary Intelimer polymers outside of food and HA.

-The decrease in research and development expenses for the three months ended August 26, 2012 compared to the same period last year was primarily due to the sale of Landec Ag to INCOTEC which reduced the research and development expenses in Corporate.
+The decrease in research and development expenses for the three and six months ended November 25, 2012 compared to the same periods last year was not significant.